 Notes on the Images:

-These forms produce images of Earth from five different views.
-The first form produces a cylindrical projection, the second produces an orthographic view.
+These forms produce images of Earth from nine different views.
+The first form produces an orthographic (or spherical) view from one of eight vantage points and the second form produces a cylindrical projection.

 If you advance the requested time, you can see the continents shift to the right in the Sun and Moon views, due to the Earth's rotation.
 The north pole view would show the Earth rotating counterclockwise and the south pole view would show the Earth rotating clockwise.